swiftmade/playback/README.md

         'driver' => 'redis',
         // 👇🏻 Caution!
         // You probably don't want to use the cache connection in production.
-        // Playback cache can grow to a huge size for busy applications.
+        // Playback cache can grow to a big size for busy applications.
         // Make sure your redis instance is ready.
         'connection' => 'cache',
     ],